-Cataract Scout Park offers adventure to everyone - young and old, Scouts, schools, community groups, families, and businesses.
+Cataract Activity Centre offers adventure to everyone - young and old, Scouts, schools, community groups, families, and businesses.
 Our friendly team can work with you to design tailored programs for every group, with programs designed to fit your curriculum needs.

 From school and Duke of Edinburgh camps to music festivals like Black Stump, corporate or camping retreats to fitness events like the Tough Bloke Challenge, we have space for you!

-Cataract Scout Park is conveniently located just 50 minutes south of Sydney, 20 minutes south of Campbelltown and 30 minutes west of Wollongong, near the historic town of Appin.
+Cataract Activity Centre is conveniently located just 50 minutes south of Sydney, 20 minutes south of Campbelltown and 30 minutes west of Wollongong, near the historic town of Appin.
 Click here to see where we are.

 To request a copy of our information pack, please contact our team on (02) 4631 6697 or [email protected]

 We're passionate about providing unique experiences.
 Outdoor adventure is what we do best!
 The activities at Cataract will awaken any adventurous soul.
 Challenge yourself to an epic obstacle course, slip 40 metres down the water slide and reach the treetops on a Giant Swing - and so much more.

 With so much adventure to be had, it's important to keep your energy levels up.
 You can include fully catered meals to your booking, or opt for self-catering in one of our well-equipped camp kitchens.
 Whether you're camping or sleeping in air-conditioned lodges, you'll be sure to crash out at the end of an action-packed day.
 Click here to take a tour around your accommodation and catering options.

 We are proud to have many qualified and experienced staff to lead you safely in your activities.
 Our team are the lifeblood of our Park and love to share their passion for adventure.